 Sydney is the largest and most populous city in Australia and the state capital of New South Wales.
 Sydney is located on Australia's south-east coast of the Tasman Sea.
 The city is built on hills surrounding Port Jackson which is commonly known as Sydney Harbour, where the iconic Sydney Opera House and the Harbour Bridge feature prominently.
 The hinterland of the metropolitan area is surrounded by national parks, and the coastal regions feature many bays, rivers, inlets and beaches including the famous Bondi Beach.
 Within the city are many notable parks, including Hyde Park and the Royal Botanic Gardens.Sydney has a reputation as an international centre for commerce, arts, fashion, culture, entertainment, music, education and tourism, making it one of GaWC's Alpha + world cities.

-With a departure from Sydney in the late evening, you have a full day to explore more of this incredible city.
+With a departure from Sydney this evening, you have a full day to explore more of this incredible city.

-Full day spent at sea, cruising the Great Barrier Reef.
+Full day spent at sea, cruising the Great Australian Bight.

-Full day spent at sea, cruising the Coral Sea.
+Full day spent at sea, cruising the Timor Sea.

-Full day spent at sea, cruising the Solomon Sea.
+Full day spent at sea, cruising the Java Sea.

 Full day spent at sea, cruising the South China Sea.